 H.B.
 No. 4348 introduces regulations concerning roadway projects by local governmental entities in Texas.
-The bill amends the Transportation Code to clarify that home-rule municipalities have delegated control over public highways, streets, and alleys.
-It establishes a new subchapter that prohibits local entities from implementing roadway projects that either reallocate existing vehicular roadway space to other uses or narrow existing marked lanes unless specific conditions are met.
-These conditions include holding a public hearing, obtaining approval from the Texas Transportation Commission, and securing a two-thirds majority from voters in the municipality.
+The bill amends the Transportation Code to establish that a home-rule municipality has delegated control over public highways, streets, and alleys, and outlines specific procedures that must be followed for a municipality to vacate, abandon, or close a street or alley.
+These procedures include holding a public hearing, submitting a request for approval to the commission, and obtaining voter approval.
+Additionally, the bill prohibits local governmental entities from implementing certain roadway projects that reallocate existing vehicular roadway space or narrow existing marked lanes unless they comply with the outlined requirements.

 House Committee Report: Transportation Code 311.001, Transportation Code 311.007, Government Code 2306.111 (Government Code 2306, Transportation Code 311)